 Constant Air Volume – Select if the fan systems are supplying the same volume of air at all times, based on the HVAC system operation schedule.
 For systems with no heating and no cooling, and for DOAS system types, this will be the only available option.

 Variable Air Volume – Select if the fan systems vary the air flow rate based on zone heating or cooling demand.
 This will be the only selection available if the Distribution Type selected is 'Multiple Zone'.

-Supply Air Temperature (SAT) Reset – Check box: Menu item available if fan controls are variable.
-Should be checked if systems include hardware to support controls that automatically reset the supply-air temperature in response to changes in building loads or outdoor air temperature.
+Supply Air Temperature (SAT) Reset – Pull-down menu item available if fan controls are variable.
 The supply air temperature setpoint is typically reset based on either outside air temperature or an indication of zone demand.
+OAT (Outside Air Temperature) or Warmest Zone should be selected if systems include hardware to support controls that automatically reset the supply-air temperature in response to changes in building loads or outdoor air temperature.
+Select none if no SAT reset is applied.